HsiangHung/Machine_Learning_Note/Regression/README.md

 `RSS/TSS` is the variance in `y` **NOT** explained by the model.

-R-squared value always lies between 0 and 1.
-If this value is 0.7, then it means that the independent variables explain 70% of the variation in the target variable.
+0 <= R-squared <= 1.
+If this value is 0.7, it means that the independent variables explain 70% of the variation in the target variable.
 A higher R-squared value indicates a higher amount of variability being explained by our model and vice-versa: a better model, lower RSS value, higher R-sqaured values.

 #### Adjusted R-squared